MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/static-web-app-with-swa-cli.md

 ---
 # Create a Static web app with a serverless API

 Learn how to locally run then deploy a static web app with a serverless API to Azure.
 This tutorial uses the **preview version of the latest Azure Functions Node.js programming model**.
+Because this article uses a preview version of Azure Functions, it is deployed as a separate app from the static web app.

 Learn how to:

-* Locally run a [static web app](/azure/static-web-apps/) (SWA)
+* Locally run a [static web app](/azure/static-web-apps/) (SWA) with an [Azure Function app](/azure/azure-functions/)
-* Locally proxy front-end requests to local API using the [SWA CLI](https://github.com/Azure/static-web-apps-cli).
+* Locally proxy front-end requests to local back-end API using the [SWA CLI](https://github.com/Azure/static-web-apps-cli).
-* Deploy and run the same code remotely without changes.
+* Deploy and run the same code remotely.

-The proxy between the front-end and APIs is provided by the Static web app CLI provides:
+The proxy between the front-end and backend-endis provided by the Static web app CLI provides:
 * The URL in React, `/api/todo`, doesn't specify the server or port number for the API.
 Requests using this URL are successful locally because the SWA CLI manages the proxy for you.
 * A local authentication emulator when accessing `/.auth/login/<provider>`
 * Route management and authorization

 ## Authentication in this sample

-The authentication in this sample is provided for front-end users:
+The authentication in this sample is provided for front-end users from the Azure Static Web Apps service:
 * Login/Logout
 * Public and private content

-This is an _easy auth_ implementation.
-The back-end API can't act [_on behalf of_(OBO)](/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow) the logged in user.
-Acting on behalf of the user requires more configuration both in the Azure Active Directory app and the Azure Identity SDK in the API.

 ## Source code in this sample